 The match 5 prize is $2 million.
 All other non-jackpot prizes are increased by the multiplier number – 2, 3, 4, or 5 – selected just before each draw.
 The multiplier number 10 is included when the advertised jackpot is $150 million or less.

-24. Is the $2 million in the match 5 Power Play prize paid in cash or as an annuity?
+24. Is the $2 million in the match 5 Power Play prize paid in cash or as an annual payment option?

 The $2 million Power Play prize will be a one-time cash payment less applicable taxes.

 25. Do I have to claim my Florida POWERBALL jackpot prize at MUSL headquarters in Des Moines, Iowa?

 No, all Florida POWERBALL prizes including the jackpot are paid in Florida, like all other games offered by the Florida Lottery.